tinkerNamedFerro/django-debug-toolbar-rkern-line-profiler/README.md

 This is a profiling panel for [Django Debug Toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar) that uses [rkern/line_profiler](https://github.com/rkern/line_profiler).

-This package work slightly differently from [dmclain/django-debug-toolbar-line-profiler](https://github.com/dmclain/django-debug-toolbar-line-profiler) which tries line profile the executed view function by default.

-This package instead requires you to mark the function you'd like line profile with the decorator `@line_profile`.
+This package works slightly differently from [dmclain/django-debug-toolbar-line-profiler](https://github.com/dmclain/django-debug-toolbar-line-profiler) which tries to line profile the executed view function by default -- this package instead requires you to mark the function you'd like line profile with the decorator `@line_profile`.

 This makes it easy to line profile functions that are nested deeply in your codebase.